Undergraduate FAQs

 Do you take extenuating circumstances into account?

-I’m taking a foundation year.
-Can I apply?
+I’m taking a foundation year, can I apply?

 Churchill does not admit students to the Cambridge Foundation Year.